 - Assuming all is well, examine your diet.
 Are you consuming copious amounts of coffee, chocolate, or other caffeine-containing items?
 If you are, try to limit your intake to no more than two cups of coffee (or the equivalent) per day.
 Do not consume caffeine past 3:00 PM.

 - Ensure that you are getting enough exercise.
-At a minimum, try to take a daily walk, or do some light exercising.
+At a minimum, try to take a daily walk, or do some light yoga.

 - Do not watch television in the bedroom.